Sushmith-Kannan/Sushmith-Kannan/README.md

 👋 Hi there!
 I'm a passionate software developer with a focus on building robust and user-friendly web applications.
-My expertise lies in React, Express.js, Node.js, and MongoDB, and I'm currently working on a music web application and a resume generation tool.
+My expertise lies in React, Express.js, Node.js, and MongoDB, and I'm currently working on a music application and a resume generation tool.

 🚀 Current Projects: